North American Society for Oceanic History

-The North American Society for Oceanic History (NASOH) is the national organization in the United States of America for professional historians, underwater archeologists, archivists, librarians, museum specialists and others working in the broad field of maritime history.
+The North American Society for Oceanic History (NASOH) is the national organization in the United States of America for professional historians, underwater archaeologists, archivists, librarians, museum specialists and others working in the broad field of maritime history.
 NASOH is an affiliated organization of the American Historical Association.

 NASOH was founded in 1973 to provide a forum for maritime history and remains actively devoted to the study and promotion of maritime history.
 The society's objectives are to promote the exchange of information among its members and others interested in the history of the seas, lakes, and inland waterways; to call attention to books, articles, and documents pertinent to naval and maritime history; and to work with local, regional, national, international, and government organizations toward the goal of fostering a more general awareness and appreciation for North America's naval and maritime heritage.
 NASOH also houses the U.S. Commission on Maritime History which is a constituent member of the International Commission for Maritime History.